This is the second installment of our two-part series on how your website can affect your Google Ad Grant. Read part one on website compliance here.

 - Pagespeed: However, too much media, or very large images and long videos, can cause your pages to load slowly.
 This can create a poor user experience, lead to high bounce rates, and hurt your Google Ads performance.
 Test your page speeds and find recommendations for improving your visual content using Google’s PageSpeed Insights tool.

-The better the experience your website delivers, the more likely users are to meaningfully engage with it after clicking one of your Google Ads.
-Following these tips and best practices will help you get the most of your Google Ad Grant and grow your organization’s impact.
+The better the experience your website delivers, the more likely users are to meaningfully engage after clicking your Google Ad.
+Following these tips and best practices to get more from your Google Ad Grant and grow your organization’s impact.
 If you’d like to learn more about nurturing the relationship between your website and Google Ads, get in touch for a free demo of our professional Google Ad Grants management service.